Jtoosh/chess/notes.md

 **Tip**: Use the keyword TRUNCATE instead of DROP for the clear methods.

 #### Phase 4 Retrospective

+I think that this phase was good for me.
+It humbled me a bit and remineded me that these projects are not things that I can whip up in 3 or 4 days, but that need to be worked on for an hour or so each day for a week or two.

+I think the experience that I got with SQL was good, especially the practice of accessing the DB programmatically.

+**Biggest Obstacle**: Learning the details of SQL commands and their syntax.
+Most of the bugs that I ran into were due to small syntax errors in my SQL commands, where I got most of the syntax right, but missed a few things.
+Or others were due to foreign key constraints and the way I chose to construct my tables.
+I think that these obstacles are the type that are simply overcome by time and experience, as the details of syntax get mastered with time, and a sense of how to best design my DB schema will also come over time.

+**Biggest Help**: One tool that proved particularly helpful was *checking the Slack channel for others who had already asked about the same or similar problems*.
+This allowed me to have quick access to highly specific and relevant information about things in my exact context. *W3 schools* also helped for basic basic SQL syntax questions.
+Something else that helps **particularly when it appeared that all of my DB code was correct, but the program was not behaving as expected** was *to drop the tables and recreate them*.
+This acts as a refresh for the DB, and I learned that any changes I made to the DB being created/set up, were not immediately reflected in the program's behavior, unless I do an ALTER TABLE command.

 ### Phase 5 Notes